Virtual Azoospermia and Male Infertility

 Introduction to Virtual Azoospermia

 Virtual azoospermia, which denotes a very low sperm count, can be described in several different ways.
-The most common way is perhaps the estimated number of sperm per cubic centimeter—for example, 100,000 sperm per cc (also written as 0.1 × 106/cc).
+The most common way is perhaps the estimated number of sperm per cubic centimeter (or mL)—for example, 100,000 sperm per cc (also written as 0.1 × 106/cc).
 You may also see this written as number of sperm per high-power field (HPF).
 For example, with an uncentrifuged specimen, you might see “3 sperm seen on entire slide” or “3 sperm seen on Makler” (the Makler chamber is the counting chamber used to measure the sperm count and motility in one drop of semen).
 When a centrifuged (that is, concentrated) specimen is examined, you might see a report like “8 sperm seen in centrifuged specimen, 2 of which were motile”- now this does not mean that there were just 8 sperm in the entire ejaculate, just the number of sperm in that drop (and there might be 50 drops or so in the entire specimen depending on how it was processed).
 Of course, only 8 sperm seen in a drop of the concentrated specimen is going to represent a more severe problem than 8 sperm seen in only one drop of the (unconcentrated) semen.

 Are There Enough Sperm for IVF/ICSI?